Introduction

 2. Financial Data

 Financial fields carry the payment obligation.
-They are the fields that determine what gets approved, what gets posted to the ledger, and what triggers a payment run.
+They determine what gets approved, what gets posted to the ledger, and what triggers a payment run.
 Fields in this category include total amount due, subtotal, tax amounts, currency, payment terms, and bank account details.

 AI-powered invoice data extraction cross-references these figures against each other during validation to catch arithmetic errors before they reach the payment stage.